arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 The above code snippet is more readable and easy to understand.

-There are two other ways where we can verify if a key exists in a `map` as mentioned above.
+There are two other ways where we can verify if a key exists in a `Golang map` as mentioned above.

 ## Using `if` statement